Fairhaven, Saskatoon: History

 When Fairhaven first appeared on the maps, the street names all had one thing in common: they all started with the letter F. When the community was re-plotted in the mid-1970s, this was abandoned (except for Fairlight and Fairmont) and most other streets in the area were named for prominent city officials of the past, such as former city councillors S.E.
 Bushe, E.H.
 Crimp, G.A.
 Forrester, J.J.
 Olmstead, and James Priel.
 Some of the first development in the community was commercial and office buildings near the junction of 22nd Street and Circle Drive, including the Union Centre, which for many years housed administrative and meeting facilities for local labour union organization.

 When the community of Parkridge was first planned to the west of Fairhaven, it was identified on maps as "Fairhaven II" or "Fairhaven West" until a unique name was given to the area.
-When the City reorganized its community boundaries in the 1990s, a part of Fairhaven north of Fairlight Drive and east of Fairmont Drive (primarily commercial development) became part of the Confederation Suburban Centre.
+When the City reorganized its community boundaries in the 1990s, a part of Fairhaven north of Fairlight Drive and east of Fairmont Drive (primarily commercial development) became part of the Confederation Urban Centre.